 The UMFA's award-winning American and regional art galleries explore the impulse for westward expansion and the critical response to this migration, one of the defining themes of nineteenth-century American history.

 Paintings, sculpture, photographs, drawings, and prints trace the movement of people from East to West through a series of landscapes and scenes of everyday life that document a rolling frontier line and advances in transportation.
-Thomas Doughty's scene of the great New York waterway and George Caleb Bingham's depiction of the fringes of civilization in Missouri illustrate the providential mission of Manifest Destiny, the belief that it was God's will that Americans spread over the entire continent and control and populate the country as they see fit.
+Thomas Doughty's scene of the great New York waterway and George Caleb Bingham's depiction of the fringes of colonial settlement in Missouri illustrate the mission of Manifest Destiny, the belief that it was God's will that Americans spread over the entire continent and control and populate the country as they see fit.
 Similarly, English-born Alfred Lambourne and Henry Culmer, both early Utah painters, pictured pioneers in covered wagons traveling along Nebraska's Platte River and the creation of new towns like our own Salt Lake City.
 This gallery also features images created from exploratory expeditions, including a recent acquisition by Thomas Moran—a late nineteenth-century grisaille painting of the unique land formation known as Devil’s Slide in Utah’s Morgan County.

 This reinstallation was funded by the George S. and Dolores Doré Eccles Foundation.